 Perlmutter and his team made the discovery by observing distant type Ia supernovae, whose brightnesses are well known, at different distances.
 His team made observations in conjunction with a team led by Brian Warner of the Mt.
 Stromlo-Siding Spring Observatories.
 This astonishing finding contradicts conventional wisdom, which suggests the universal expansion rate of galaxies away from each other is constant.
 Several implications follow the new finding, the most significant of which has turned cosmology on its head.

-In May 1999, Perlmutter and his colleagues published a paper in Science magazine that outlined their ideas about a newly understood force in the universe — dark energy.
+In May 1999, Perlmutter and his colleagues published a paper in Science that outlined their ideas about a newly understood force in the universe — dark energy.
 “The universe is made up mostly of dark matter and dark energy,” wrote Perlmutter.
 Astronomers now think 68.3 percent of the mass-energy content of the cosmos consists of this dark energy and that it is the force accelerating the universe’s expansion.
 If dark energy is as dominant as astronomers believe it is, it will eventually force the universe into a cold, dark, ever-expanding end to space and time — the universe will end with a whimper, not with a bang.

 Dark energy, now that it is known to exist, has come to the fore as one of science’s great mysteries.
 Although astronomers don’t yet know exactly what it is, three leading contenders offer possible explanations.